JULY 19 – AUG 8, 2026

 What You’ll Do

+Design.
+Culture.
 Modify.
 Image.
 Discover.

 The RNA-Sensing Breakthrough

-RNA-sensing targets genetic tools to specific cell types based on gene expression.
-It is revolutionizing mouse and human research.
-But it’s never been used in marine animals.
-Until now.
-Workshop participants will test new pre-workshop designed RNA-sensing constructs across cnidarians, echinoderms, and cephalopods—pioneering this technology in non-model organisms.
-If successful, the workshop will co-author a research paper.
+Workshop participants will test new RNA-sensing constructs across cnidarians, echinoderms, and cephalopods—pioneering this technology in non-model organisms.
+If successful, participants will co-author a subsequent research paper.

 Cell Lines For Scalable Functional Assays

-Functional research in aquatic invertebrates typically depends on limited numbers of animals.
-This constrains throughput and makes large-scale functional screening impractical.
-Cell lines change that equation.
-By establishing stable cell cultures from embryonic tissues, researchers can test hundreds of genetic constructs, optimize conditions rapidly, and develop standardized functional assays—approaches that are routine in mammalian systems but rare in marine biology.
-Participants will learn to establish embryonic cell lines in sea urchin and potentially other species, bridging traditional approaches with scalable assay-based methods.
-Together, this integration can enable functional genomics at scale in aquatic invertebrates.
+By establishing stable cell cultures from embryonic tissues, researchers can test hundreds of genetic constructs, optimize conditions rapidly, and develop standardized functional assays—approaches routine in mammalian systems but rare in marine biology.
+Participants will learn to establish embryonic cell lines in sea urchins and potentially other species, bridging traditional approaches with scalable, assay-based methods.

 The Animals